particle-iot/docs/src/content/quickstart/workbench.md

 - Ubuntu Linux (or other Debian-style distribution) is required to use the installer.
 - If you are having difficulties, there are [additional tips in the FAQ](/getting-started/developer-tools/workbench-faq/#linux-tips).

+_NOTE: due to limitations with the local compiler's build system, paths with spaces cannot be supported at on Linux this time_

 ### All operating systems